darachm/itermae/source/index.rst

-``itermae`` is a command-line utility for recognizing and parsing patterns from sequences, intended for processing sequenced amplicons from methods such as barseq, DMS, and scRNAseq.
+``itermae`` is a command-line utility for recognizing and parsing sequence patterns.
+It is intended for processing DNA amplicon sequences from methods such as barseq, DMS, and scRNAseq.

 .. toctree::